linroger/FinanceCompendium/IV. Fixed Income/Interest Rate Derivatives/A PRACTICAL GUIDE TO BONDS AND SWAPS.md

 # PV and Yield

-The cash flows for a newly issued bond are as in figure 3.1: an investor pays  $100 today in return for a promised periodic coupon and repayment of principal on the final maturity date.
+The cash flows for a newly issued bond are as in figure 3.1: an investor pays  \$100 today in return for a promised periodic coupon and repayment of principal on the final maturity date.
 This is all well and good, but what about trading in the secondary market.
 What can we say about the relation between the future cash flows and the price an investor pays for an existing bond?
-The future cash flows are the same, but the price today may differ from$ 100.
+The future cash flows are the same, but the price today may differ from\$ 100.
 Take the simplest case, shown in figure 3.2, where the bond is still exactly four years from maturity but the market price has changed.

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-12-05/032793cc-24cc-41db-abba-ce2260455eff/462de52b9511e5f020d68140664ab0c2a1a16326fc992fa76c2d1db120837d74.jpg)